daunelaugust/Basketball-Data-Analysis/README.md

 - EDA on different Basketball stats for when NBA & NCAA players reach their prime based on age
 - Evolution of 3pt scoring in the NBA
-- RF algorithm and Nueral Network
+- RF algorithm and Neural Network
+  -Will update for 2024-2025 season